lsst-sitcom/linccf/internal/march_sprint/4.rubin_periodic_to_other/README.md

 Taking a final stab at the comparison with Gaia.
 After discussing it with Doug, I am following his strategy.
 I am going to load the variability catalogs for VRRLyrae and Cepheids as they have very-well defined periods already specified.

 Well, only 8 out of 10 objects had a match in Gaia.
 Of those, we only got period estimates for 2 of them.
 I checked the classification for these objects on Vizier and it makes sense - they are VRRLyrae, and for those we had period information.
 The remaining ones are eclipsing binaries.
 I'll try to find the missing periods on the Variability Star Catalog (VSX).

+#### Fri, Mar 28

+Last minute changes.
+Fixed a bug found on the period calculation.